jamisonngordon/google-books/README.md

-# Create React Express App
+# google-books
+A simple simple tool that allows you to search the google books api and save books for future reference.

+## Where
+The app is deployed on heroku at: https://google-books-jg.herokuapp.com/

-## About This Boilerplate
+## About This react-create-app

 This setup allows for a Node/Express/React app which can be easily deployed to Heroku.